Doooddle/FED-Assignment-2/README.md

  5. hangman.js (Used to play the Hang Man Game.)
  6. hangman-wordlist.js (Uses API to retrieve word and hint, into a list.)
  7. dictionary.js (Used API to retrieve the defintions of the word.)
+ 8. numberguessing.js (Used to play the number guessing game.)
- 8. login.js (Used to change the form, from login to register and vice versa.)
+ 9. login.js (Used to change the form, from login to register and vice versa.)
- 9. preloader.js (Used to create loading screen for lottie animation.)
+ 10. preloader.js (Used to create loading screen for lottie animation.)

 ### API Features (Explained in-depth above)